seregazhuk/seregazhuk.github.io_old/_drafts/2017-09-13-reactphp-chat-part2.md

 }
 {% endhighlight %}

-Then in `initEvents()` method we modify line where we send a message that a client has left the chat and replace this string with a warning message:
+Then in `initEvents()` method, we modify line where we send a message that a client has left the chat and replace this string with a warning message:

 {% highlight php %}
 <?php